Articles with courage

 US Presidential Messages on Important Birthdays and Anniversaries

-Below are links to brief, written messages by President Donald Trump honoring the actions of role models for us all.
+Below are links to brief, written messages by President Donald Trump honoring events and the actions of role models for us all.

 [ Read the SemperVerus article, Important US Dates to Commemorate ]